-The salesman handed him a tuxedo and motioned for him to put it on.
-Lok, who still had some time to kill before his meeting, got dressed and looked in the mirror.
+The salesman handed Lok a tuxedo and motioned for him to put it on.
+Since Lok still had some time to kill before his meeting, he got dressed in the tuxedo and looked in the mirror.

-“Pretty good, actually”, Lok responded, admiring the cut and beginning to wonder if his wardrobe could handle another tux.
+“Pretty good, actually,” Lok responded, admiring the cut and beginning to wonder if his wardrobe could handle another tux.

 “Sir, are you a fan of James Bond?”

-“Ahh of course.
+“Ahh, of course!
 Who isn’t?”

 “Well, this tuxedo happens to be the exact design James Bond wears in Casino Royale.
 You pull it off well,” the salesman gushed.

-Minutes later, he walked out of the store, with a $3,000 receipt in one hand, and a kickass suit in the other.
+Minutes later, he walked out of the store with a $3,000 receipt in one hand and a kick-ass suit in the other!